Through Grit and Grime in Thessaloniki with Kids

 At first sight,Thessaloniki is hardly enchanting.
 Overlooking the inky seas of the Thermaic Gulf, grimy concrete volumes command the seafront, extending as far back as the eye would like to see.

 The waterfront walk is the thing to do on most guides.
-But as far as beautiful waterfronts go, I wouldn’t describe Thessaloniki’s as a lovely one.
-Alongside Nikis Avenue amok with traffic on one side, graffitied benches look into dark, choppy waters on the other.
+But as far as beautiful waterfronts go, I wouldn’t describe Thessaloniki’s as delightful.
+Alongside Nikis Avenue amok with traffic on one length, graffitied benches look into dark, choppy waters on the other.
 As I wander, grid-wise, into the city’s grey interiors, I find myself picking up the pace.
 Patchwork pavements, weathered walls, a mélange of balcony awning tentage overhead, and sparse greenery, does little to encourage leisurely family strolls.
-Instead, we make quick dives from one bolthole of interest to another.
+Instead, we dive quickly from one bolthole of interest to another.

 The old waterfront of Thessaloniki